Part I: Building a Homesite

 To securely support the girts, make a ledge at the top of each corner post by cutting about halfway through the top and then chopping off the wood on that side.
 Flatten the end of the girt in the same way; it will rest on the corner post ledges.
 Or you could cut a “V” notch in the top of the corner posts and shape the girts to fit it.

 There’s no need to worry about weakening the girt by cutting those notches or ledges.
 Half of the thickness of the log right at the end will hold up as much as the whole log will in the middle of the span.
 Later, your wall poles will also offer some support.

-I usually put an additional post near the middle of the lengthwise walls, because the roof is going to be heavy.
-Also A strong middle spreader, going from front to back attaches to these posts.
+I usually put an additional post near the middle of the lengthwise walls because the roof is going to be heavy.
+Also, a strong middle spreader, going from front to back, attaches to these posts.
 Its purpose is to keep the walls from pushing in.
+You can see the middle spreader halfway up the wall in the photo below, although the Wik’s did not use the additional vertical post mentioned above.
 In this type of building, the weight of the dirt outside on the walls will push inward and lift up the ridge pole.
 Any house of a practical size for a family should have that middle spreader.
-The photo below shows the middle spreader but not the additional middle posts.

 Walls and Roof

 The walls and ends must slope because sod and dirt will settle down and shrink away from vertical walls.
 A slope of just 5 or 6 inches in a 7-foot wall is enough to keep the sod and dirt hugging the walls.
 If you increase that to 18 inches, you will create a lot of storage space at floor level—for instance, under a kitchen counter or a bed.

 You can put a log on the ground on the outside of the upright corner posts.
 The lower ends of the wall poles come against that log to prevent them from kicking in.
 The distance between this log and the corner posts will determine the slope of the walls.
 A steeper wall will have much less tendency to kick in.